 Committed to Queensland’s education community

-For many years we’ve run our in-school road safety education programs and, after recently branching out into banking, we’re continuing RACQ Bank’s heritage of supporting the education community.
+For many years we’ve run our in-school road safety education programs and, after branching out into banking, we’re continuing RACQ Bank’s heritage of supporting the education community.
 As Queensland’s largest club, our goal is to provide more to our members, and more to Queenslanders through the important programs we support.

 Australian Catholic Superannuation and Retirement Fund

 For over 30 years, Australian Catholic Superannuation has been privileged to maintain close ties with the Catholic education community.
 As part of this strong affiliation, we’re also proud to lend our support each year to Queensland Catholic Education Week.
 Catholic schools play a vital role in educating young Australians.
 They aim to give students the best possible start in life so they can develop to their full potential, guided and supported by dedicated teachers and support staff.